 d.
-Based on a description of the transit agency's procedures from items (a) and (b) above, identify all the source documents that the transit agency must retain for a minimum of three years.
+Based on a description of the transit agency's procedures from items (A) and (B) above, identify all the source documents that the transit agency must retain for a minimum of three years.
 For each type of source document, select three months out of the year and determine whether the document exists for each of these periods.

-Finding: We inspected the following source documents for each type of service, selected three months out of the year and determined that the documents existed for each of these periods by observing OCTA's shared drive without exception:
+Finding: We inspected the following source documents for each type of service, selected three months out of the year and determined that the documents existed for each of these periods by observing OCTA's shared drive, without exception:

-Type of Service Source Document Months Tested MBDO Operating Days by Month Passenger Survey Detail Revenue Vehicle Miles by Month September 2018 December 2018 April 2019

-Type of Service Source Document Months Tested Scheduled Daily Line Summaries Unlinked Passenger Trips Vehicle Revenue Miles by Service, Route, and Urbanized Area Three years of data were noted to be archived on OCTA's network.
-CBDO Operating Days by Month Passenger Survey Detail Revenue Vehicle Miles by Month Scheduled Daily Line Summaries Unlinked Passenger Trips Vehicle Revenue Miles by Service, Route, and Urbanized Area September 2018 December 2018 April 2019 Three years of data were noted to be archived on OCTA's network.
-MBPT Operating Days by Month Passenger Survey Detail Revenue Vehicle Miles by Month Scheduled Daily Line Summaries Unlinked Passenger Trips Vehicle Revenue Miles by Service, Route, and Urbanized Area September 2018 December 2018 April 2019 Three years of data were noted to be archived on OCTA's network. СВРТ Operating Days by Month Passenger Survey Detail Revenue Vehicle Miles by Month Scheduled Daily Line Summaries Unlinked Passenger Trips Vehicle Revenue Miles by Service, Route, and Urbanized Area September 2018 December 2018 April 2019 Three years of data were noted to be archived on OCTA's network.
-DRPT Contractor Provided NTD Program Data Reports Driver Manifests ACCESS - Passenger and Mileage Summaries September 2018 December 2018 April 2019 Three years of data were noted to be archived on OCTA's network.
-DTPT Contractor Provided NTD Program Data Reports Same Day Taxi - Passenger and Mileage Summaries September 2018 December 2018 April 2019 Three years of data were noted to be archived on OCTA's network.
-VPPT Passenger Trips and Miles Revenue Miles Summaries September 2018 December 2018 April 2019 Three years of data were noted to be archived on OCTA's network.
+Type of Service Source Document Months Tested MBDO Operating Days by Month Passenger Survey Detail Revenue Vehicle Miles by Month Scheduled Daily Line Summaries Unlinked Passenger Trips Vehicle Revenue Miles by Service, Route, and Urbanized Area Automatic Passenger Counting (APC) Summaries October 2019 February 2020 June 2020 Three years of data were noted to be archived on OCTA's network, with the exception of APC data, as the technology was implemented during March of the current fiscal year.
+CBDO Operating Days by Month Passenger Survey Detail Revenue Vehicle Miles by Month Scheduled Daily Line Summaries Unlinked Passenger Trips Vehicle Revenue Miles by Service, Route, and Urbanized Area Automatic Passenger Counting (APC) Summaries September 2019 December 2019 April 2020 Three years of data were noted to be archived on OCTA's network, with the exception of APC data, as the technology was implemented during March of the current fiscal year. МВРТ Operating Days by Month Passenger Survey Detail Revenue Vehicle Miles by Month Scheduled Daily Line Summaries Unlinked Passenger Trips Vehicle Revenue Miles by Service, Route, and Urbanized Area Automatic Passenger Counting (APC) Summaries September 2019 December 2019 April 2020 Three years of data were noted to be archived on OCTA's network, with the exception of APC data, as the technology was implemented during March of the current fiscal year. СВРТ Operating Days by Month Passenger Survey Detail Revenue Vehicle Miles by Month Scheduled Daily Line Summaries Unlinked Passenger Trips Vehicle Revenue Miles by Service, Route, and Urbanized Area Automatic Passenger Counting (APC) Summaries September 2019 December 2019 April 2020 Three years of data were noted to be archived on OCTA's network, with the exception of APC data, as the technology was implemented during March of the current fiscal year.
+DRPT Contractor Provided NTD Program Data Reports Driver Manifests ACCESS - Passenger and Mileage Summaries September 2019 December 2019 April 2020 Three years of data were noted to be archived on OCTA's network.
+DRTX Contractor Provided NTD Program Data Reports Same Day Taxi - Passenger and Mileage Summaries Supplemental ACCESS Program Data September 2019 December 2019 April 2020 This Mode of Service classification was just released by the FTA in the e.

-e.
 Discuss the system of internal controls.
 Inquire whether separate individuals (independent of the individuals preparing source documents and posting data summaries) review the source documents and data summaries for completeness, accuracy, and reasonableness and how often these individuals perform such reviews.